davidmcclure/pyspark-deploy/README.md

 WORKDIR /code
 ```

-Let's also add a `docker-compose.yml` file in the top-level directory, which points to a repository on Docker Hub (doesn't need to exist yet) and mounts the `/code` directory into the container, which is essential for local development:
+And, `docker-compose.yml` points to a repository on Docker Hub (doesn't need to exist yet) and mounts the `/code` directory into the container, which is essential for local development:

 ```yml
 version: '3'